djjd47130/Weather/README.md

 1. More realistic weather data based on averages.
 2. Fill in pieces of weather data which are only supported by certain services.

-Another project, started but put on the side, is to create a new Web API which allows developers to get weather data in the same standard format as this library's interfaces - but in JSON format.